pli01/k8s-cluster-api-starter/openstack/deploy/README.md

   - dns server: to resolve openstack API if needed (ex: unbound)

-In this example, we use
+In this example, we use predefined resources
  - private openstack cloud
- - internet acces through internal httpproxy
+ - internet access through internal `http_proxy`
+ - openstack API access through `http_proxy`
- - existing instances: bastion, httpproxy and dns resolver
+ - existing instances: bastion, `http_proxy` and dns resolver
  - existing router, network, subnet
  - cluster mgmt is installed on bastion instance
  - workload cluster will be deployed in existing subnet